 \subsection{Probability Density}

 Here, we introduce the minimum length contribution into the BTZ metric by modifying the mass density as follows~\cite{Yang1991,Miao:2016ipk,Anacleto:2022sim}:

-being $M_0$ the total mass spread over the entire linear sized region $\sqrt{\gamma}$ of the BTZ black hole and $\gamma$ the minimal length.
+being $M_0$, the total mass spread over the entire linear-sized region $\sqrt{\gamma}$ of the BTZ black hole and $\gamma$, is the minimal length.
 In this case, the ``stained'' mass is distributed as follows~\cite{Anacleto:2022sim}:

 Thus, we have the line element given by

 where the metric function is given by

 For $r/\gamma \rightarrow\infty$, the BTZ black hole metric is restored.